PatMiekina/mongoDB_tutorial/README.md

 const Model = require('../models/user');
 ```

-# Part below - not working yet, will be updated

 # CRUD actions on the database
 Below instructions how to do 5 CRUD actions:
 Create, Read, Read all, Updade, Delete.
 All code to be written in *routes.js* file.